-Located in the Historic District of Santa Ana, the Center also provides intern opportunities for students from Chapman University who are pursuing a career in speech and language pathology.
+Located in Santa Ana, the Center also provides intern opportunities for students from Chapman University who are pursuing a career in speech and language pathology.

 The RiteCare® Childhood Language Center of Orange County is a program of the California Scottish Rite Foundation, a 501(c)(3) corporation.
 Under the leadership of our Advisory Council and the staff at Chapman University, we assess the needs of children with speech and language disorders and provide the necessary treatment.